jamespan/investors-blog/_columns/Barrons_Weekly/2024-11-25/03-russia-us-news-nuclear-energy-electricity-c6997988.md

 ---
-layout: content
+layout: post
 title: >-
   U.S. Nuclear Reactors Still Depend on Russia.
 That’s Becoming a Problem.
 date: 2024-11-20 00:00 -0500
 author:
 tags: ['Energy', 'Feature']
+description: >-
-description: Escalating tensions between Russia and the United States have wide implications for global security.
+  Escalating tensions between Russia and the United States have wide implications for global security.
 The tensions are also impacting an important source of U.S. electricity: nuclear power plants.
 ---